ScaleOfVarun/area-scaling-dynamical-dofs/README.md

 `data/`
 Directory for input data and cached outputs used by the notebook.

-**Note:**
-The file `phi4_snapshots.npz` is not included in the repository due to its large file size.
-To reproduce the corresponding figures, please run the relevant cell(s) in area_scaling_num_expt.ipynb, which generate this data automatically and save it locally in the data/ directory.

 `figures/`
 Output directory containing the generated figures (PDF format), matching those shown in the manuscript.